Michael Shersby: Hillsborough disaster

-Following a meeting with the Yorkshire Police Federation, Shersby was invited to assist in the development of a ‘counter attack’ to ‘repudiate’ Lord Justice Taylor's Interim Report, which had condemned the evidence and testimony of senior police officers and rejected as exaggerated the allegations made against Liverpool fans.
+As Parliamenty Adviser to the Police Federation, Shersby was invited to assist in the development of a ‘counter attack’ to ‘repudiate’ Lord Justice Taylor's Interim Report, which had condemned the evidence and testimony of senior police officers and rejected as exaggerated the allegations made against Liverpool fans.
 Taylor LJ stated categorically that fans’ behaviour played no part in the disaster.
 The Police Federation considered the Interim Report unfair and unbalanced.
 His acts, if any, as Parliamentary Adviser to the Police Federation following the Hillsborough disaster, per the Hillsborough Independent Panel's report, are unknown.

 Personal life and death

 Shersby married Barbara Barrow in 1958, and they had two children, Julian and Lucy.
 Lucy stood as Conservative Parliamentary candidate for Battersea in the 2001 general election but was not elected, while Julian served as a Conservative councillor on Mole Valley District Council between 1999 and 2006.

 Shersby died of a heart attack in London on 8 May 1997, at the age of 64, only seven days after being re-elected to Parliament in the 1997 general election.
 The resulting by-election was won by local department store owner John Randall.

+Shersby is buried in the churchyard of Harefield parish church.
+His epitaph is: "He demanded little, and gave much".